 Keen of Hamar Nature Reserve

 Situated just outside Baltasound and also managed by NatureScot, your first impressions of the Keen of Hamar are probably of a stony wasteground – barren, bleak and lifeless.
-But a closer look will reward you with a delicate carpet of tiny and often very rare plants including Edmondston's Chickweed – found only in Unst.
+But a closer look will reward you with a delicate carpet of tiny and often very rare plants, including Edmondston's Chickweed – found only in Unst.

-Explore Viking heritage
+Viking heritage sites

 Shetland Distillery